As a beauty writer, these are the Medik8 deals you can’t miss

 Once you hit your late twenties and your collagen production begins its decline, it’s time to bring out the big guns: retinol, retinal and retinoic acid.
 For those of us who live and breathe beauty, one name springs to mind the moment “retinal” is mentioned – Medik8.

-With Black Friday weekend here, there are still a few days left to shop Medik8’s sale.
+With Black Friday weekend coming to a close, there are still a few days left to shop Medik8’s Cyber Monday sale.
 It’s offering 25 per cent off sitewise, plus a free gift when you spend more than £120 or up to five free gifts worth £110, when you spend more than £150.
 These Black Friday savings include the much-loved crystal retinal serum and more.

 Loved by everyone from Hailey Bieber to skincare guru Caroline Hirons, Medik8 is the high-end beauty sphere’s answer to no-nonsense formulas.
 If money-conscious cosmetics buffs look to The Ordinary, those with more disposable income look to Medik8.
 Its science-backed products target specific concerns, such as hyperpigmentation and fine lines, and undercut ultra-luxe brands like La Mer, La Prairie and Augustinus Bader by removing elements like fragrance and elaborate packaging.

 Specifically, the brand’s crystal retinal serum uses fast-acting retinaldehyde (which is stronger than retinol), which can help to minimise fine lines and boost firmness in a matter of weeks.
-It went down a treat with our expert tester Lucy Partington and, with 25 per cent off for Black Friday, you can reap the benefits, too.
+It went down a treat with our expert tester Lucy Partington and, with 25 per cent off for Black Friday and Cyber Monday, you can reap the benefits, too.

 - Medik8 crystal retinal 10: Was £89, now £66.75, Medik8.com